Introduction to dashboards for Power BI designers

 The ability to create a dashboard is considered a creator feature and requires edit permissions on the report.
 Edit permissions are available to report creators and to those colleagues the creator grants access.
 For example, if David creates a report in workspace ABC and adds you as a member of that workspace, you and David both have edit permissions.
 On the other hand, if a report has been shared with you directly or as part of a Power BI app, you're consuming the report.
 You may not be able to pin tiles to a dashboard.

-You need a Power BI Pro license to create dashboards in workspaces.
-You can create dashboards in your own My Workspace without a Power BI Pro license.
+You need a Power BI Pro or Premium Per User (PPU) license to create dashboards in workspaces.
+You can create dashboards in your own My Workspace without a Power BI Pro or Premium Per User (PPU) license.

 Dashboards versus reports